osoco/java-logging/README.md

 ## Logging Configuration

-Logging Configurations are responsible to provide whatever information is needed for a Logging Adapter to work correctly.
+Logging Configurations are responsible for providing whatever information is needed for a Logging Adapter to work correctly.
 It includes file paths, remote server IPs and ports, and so on.
 They include the necessary checks as well.
 For example, file permissions, if the remote servers are up and running, etc.

 Logging Configurations can be explicitly defined, and automatically discovered.